eiConsole v.23R1

 Forking Configuration

-Viewing the Forking configuration, you will notice an XPath expression and namespaces; the namespaces define prefixes for the XPath configuration.
+When viewing the Transaction Forking Configuration dialog box, you will notice an XPath expression and namespaces; the namespaces define prefixes for the XPath configuration.
 The XPath defines which elements from the original sample file will be output.

-Below is our sample transaction (this contains in the Sample2.xml file) :
+Below is our sample transaction (this is in the input-sample.xml file) :

 - <?xml version=“1.0” encoding=“UTF-8”?>